Blood & Chocolate: Recording

 The recording sessions lasted from March to May 1986.
 With tensions still high between Costello and the Attractions, the goal was to record the tracks as quickly as possible before the animosity between Costello and the band became so severe they would have to scrap the entire project.
 The band set up in the studio similar to a rehearsal space, reportedly up to 25 feet between the bass and drums, and used monitor speakers rather than headphones, meaning there was little separation between the instruments.
 Costello remembered: "This made for a booming, murky sound that made subtlety impossible."
 The author Graeme Thomson argued: "It was a unique approach, essentially like recording a live concert in a cavernous studio with a few microphones dotted around the room."
-The album was recorded at concert-level volume in a way Costello felt suited the material.
-The band recorded most of the songs live in first takes, taking no more than three; overdubs were limited to lead or harmony vocal retakes.
+The album was recorded at high volume like a live concert, in a way Costello felt suited the material.
+The band recorded most of the songs live in first takes, and a maximum of three takes, while overdubs were limited to lead or harmony vocal retakes.
 Costello stated in 1995: "We set up and played as loud as we did on stage.
 It didn't really sound like This Year's Model, but the component parts were just the four of us, and we did very few overdubs.
 We played as much a combo sound as possible."